Theft of services is a crime in Wisconsin.

 Theft of services is basically as it sounds: the defendant steals services of the victim.
 This crime, like other theft crimes, has penalties based on the financial value of the service.
 These cases are typically committed by individuals without significant criminal records.
 And the reason for this is simple: sometimes the defendant doesn’t realize his actions are criminal.
 Certainly sometimes he believes that upon being wronged, he shouldn’t pay for the services.
 Finally, police and prosecutors don’t pursue this charge very frequently.

-The criminal defense attorneys at Meyer Van Severen, S.C. defend theft of services cases.
+The criminal defense attorneys at Van Severen Law Office defend theft of services cases.
 We defend all criminal and drunk driving offenses throughout Wisconsin.
 If you face any criminal charge, certainly contact us.
 We answer calls 24/7 at (414) 270-0202.

 What is theft of services?